-Kris is an interdisciplinary researcher, principally focused on the environment, hydropolitics and development.
+Dr Kristofer Chan is an interdisciplinary researcher, principally focused on the environment, hydropolitics and development.
 He is highly competent with satellite remote sensing, GIS, and open-source environmental sensor design, in addition to social science methodologies.

-Prior to joining the Department, he taught at London School of Economics in addition to teaching and working as a laboratory technical assistant in the King’s Geography Department.
+Prior to joining King's, he taught at the London School of Economics, in addition to teaching and working as a laboratory technical assistant in the King’s Department of Geography.

-- Environment & Development contestation
+- Environment and development contestation

-- Environmental Remote Sensing
+- Environmental remote sensing

 - Hydropolitics in Southeast Asia

-- Local Ecological Knowledge
+- Local ecological knowledge

 - Open-source environmental sensors

 He was also successful in helping secure a Newton Fund research grant to study the human/environmental conflict in the Boyacán Páramos, Colombia.
-He will be working on the POR EL Páramo (POst-conflict Reconciliation of Environment and Livelihoods in Boyacá Páramo. porelparamo.org) project until 2021.
-Kris is additionally a research assistant on Shifting In/equality Dynamics in Ethiopia: from Research to Application (SIDERA) – investigating environmental change and livelihood impacts in the dryland region of the Omo river basin.
+He will be working on the Post-conflict Reconciliation of Environment and Livelihoods in Boyacá Páramo (POR EL Páramo) project (porelparamo.org) until 2021.